MabelMedia-LLC/MabelHUB/README.md

 # MabelHUB
-MabelHUB - The Modern, Cross Platform App Stroe, That Works For You.
+MabelHUB - The Modern, Cross Platform App Store, That Works For You.

 # Licensing
 MabelMedia.SharpPlus Falls Under The MCSPSL.
 Read <a href="https://web.mabelisyt.co/mcspsl">The License</a> To Learn More.